woc-hack/tutorial/README.md

 On the Mongo server within the WoC database, there are some collections provided that store previously useful data.
 These collections store relevant metadata on the mass datatypes e.g. (authors, projects, etc).

-### MongoDB Interface
+### MongoDB Access

 When on the da1 server, you can gain access to the MongoDB server simply by running the command 'mongo', or, when on any other da server, you can gain access by running 'mongo "da1.eecs.utk.edu"'.

-Once on the server, you can see all the available Databases using the "show dbs" command.
+Once on the server, you can see all the available databases using the "show dbs" command.
 However, the database that pertains primarily to the WoC is the WoC database.

-You can switch to the WoC database, or any other, using the 'use "database name"' command.
-After switching, you can view the available collections in the database by using the 'show collections' command.
+You can switch to the WoC database, or any other, using the 'use "database name"' command and, after switching, you can view the available collections in the database by using the 'show collections' command.

 Currently, there is an author metadata collection (auth_metadata) that contains the total number of projects an author has participated in, the total number of blobs created, the total number of commits made, and the total number of files they have created.
 Alongside this, we are in the process of creating a project metadata collection that will show the language usage in projects and other relevant metadata specific to projects.